gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 Edits the data inside native pptx charts. `combo` pptx charts are not supported. `chart` accepts following attributes:-

-Note:- All attributes also accepts python expresion or custom function.
+Note:- All attributes also accepts python expression or custom function.
 Such as:-

     :::yaml
     chart: